mikenewbuild/mikefallows/posts/using-postcss-and-autoprefixer-with-esbuild.md

   ],
   //...
 });
 ```

 I ended up adding `{from: undefined}` to the `process` config, just to quieten a warning about the way the source maps are generated.
 It's true that with this config the source maps aren't really very useful, but I haven't taken the time to look into getting that set up correctly.
-For now, I'm just glad oto have the benefit of having the vendor prefixes added as part of the build.
+For now, I'm just glad to have the benefit of having the vendor prefixes added as part of the build.

 ### Defining supported browsers